mapeditor/tiled/docs/manual/automapping.rst

 Multiple Rules in One Rulefile
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Of course multiple rules are possible in one rulemap.
-If you want to
+Multiple rules are possible in one rulemap.
+However, if you want to
 have the rules applied in a certain sequence, you should use multiple
 **rulefiles** and define the sequence within the **rules.txt** file.
 As
 of now there also is a certain sequence within one rulemapfile.
 Generally speaking the regions with small y value come first.
 If there
 are regions at the same y value, then the x value is taken into account.
 On orthogonal maps this ordering scheme is the same as for reading in
-most western countries.
-(Left to right, top to down).
+most western countries (Left to right, top to bottom).
 The order within
 one rulemap may be changed later, once tiled is capable of utilizing
 multiple threads/processors.
 So if you want to rely on a certain
 sequence, use different rulemaps and order these in the rules.txt